HenHus/Husmorph/README.md

 *As of now, the code is not cleaned up, but it's working so I decided to upload the tool anyways.
 Enjoy :)*

-*This README file is also under construction and will be updated.*
+*This README file is also under construction and will be updated It's slightly outdated unfortunately, but will be updated ass soon as I can.*

 # HUSMORPH